katreparitosh/katreparitosh.github.io/_pages/Personal.md

 <ins><b>Birding and Photography</b></ins>

-When I was in school, I developed a deep interest in <a href = "https://en.wikipedia.org/wiki/Ornithology"> Ornithology </a>, Birdwatching and Photography.
-Back then, I would regularly go out for bird photography, experiment with image editors like Adobe Photoshop.
-This was a ritual until college, but now, birding and nature-walks have become more personal and relaxing ventures :)
+When I was in school, I developed a deep interest in <a href = "https://en.wikipedia.org/wiki/Ornithology"> Ornithology</a>, Birdwatching and Photography.
+Back then, I would regularly go out for photography, and experiment with image editors like Adobe Photoshop.
+This was a ritual until college, but now, birding, and nature-walks have become more personal and relaxing ventures :)

 Some of my photographs on [Indian Nature Watch](http://www.indianaturewatch.net/view_cat.php?tag=Paritosh+Katre).
 <br>